SonQBChau/sonqbchau.github.io/_posts/2023-01-29-install-windows-steam-deck.md

 sudo efibootmgr -b 0 -B
 ```

-*NOTE*: I found that Steam Deck update can cause issues with booting Ubuntu.
-In this case, simply use the command above to remove Ubuntu option and then restart should fix it.
+*NOTE: I found that Steam Deck update can cause issues with booting Ubuntu.
+In this case, simply use the command above to remove Ubuntu option and then restart should fix it.*

-Now you can enjoy either Windows 11 or Ubuntu on your Steam Deck.